AckerlyXu/heima/articles/multi-factor-authentication/multi-factor-authentication-get-started-server.md

-<properties
+---
-	pageTitle="Getting started with the Azure Multi-Factor Authentication Server" description="This is the Azure Multi-factor authentication page that describes how to get started with Azure MFA Server." services="multi-factor-authentication"
+title: Getting started with the Azure Multi-Factor Authentication Server
+description: This is the Azure Multi-factor authentication page that describes how to get started with Azure MFA Server.
+services: multi-factor-authentication
-	keywords="authentication server, azure multi factor authentication app activation page, authentication server download" documentationCenter=""
+keywords: authentication server, azure multi factor authentication app activation page, authentication server download
-	authors="billmath"
-	manager="femila"
-	editor="curtand"/>

-<tags
-	ms.service="multi-factor-authentication"
-	ms.date="08/15/2016"
-	wacn.date=""/>
+documentationCenter: ''
+authors: billmath
+manager: femila
+editor: curtand

+ms.service: multi-factor-authentication
+ms.date: 08/15/2016
+wacn.date: ''
+---

 # Getting started with the Azure Multi-Factor Authentication Server

 <center>![Cloud](./media/multi-factor-authentication-get-started-server/server2.png)</center>

 Now that we have determined whether to use on-premises multi-factor authentication, let’s get going.
 This page covers a new installation of the server and getting it setup with on-premises Active Directory.
-If you already have the PhoneFactor server installed and are looking to upgrade, see [Upgrading to the Azure Multi-Factor Server](/documentation/articles/multi-factor-authentication-get-started-server-upgrade/) or if you are looking for information on installing just the web service see [Deploying the Azure Multi-Factor Authentication Server Mobile App Web Service](/documentation/articles/multi-factor-authentication-get-started-server-webservice/).
+If you already have the PhoneFactor server installed and are looking to upgrade, see [Upgrading to the Azure Multi-Factor Server](./multi-factor-authentication-get-started-server-upgrade.md) or if you are looking for information on installing just the web service see [Deploying the Azure Multi-Factor Authentication Server Mobile App Web Service](./multi-factor-authentication-get-started-server-webservice.md).

 ## Download the Azure Multi-Factor Authentication Server

 There are two different ways that you can download the Azure Multi-Factor Authentication Server.
 Both are done via the Azure portal.
 The first is by managing the Multi-Factor Auth Provider directly.
 The second is via the service settings.
 The second option requires either a Multi-Factor Auth Provider or an Azure MFA, Azure AD Premium or Enterprise Mobility Suite license.

 ### To download the Azure Multi-Factor Authentication server from the Azure portal
 --------------------------------------------------------------------------------